NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 ng new employee-portal
 {% endhighlight %}

-You will see something like below when you hit enter:
+We will see something like below when we hit enter:

 <img src="/images/post1-creating-library-angular/screenshot-1.png">